PART 95 – PRACTICES AND PROCEDURES

-Motions papers, answering affidavits and reply affidavits must be served in accordance with CPLR 2214 unless otherwise stipulated or ordered.
+Motion papers, answering affidavits, and reply affidavits must be served in accordance with CPLR 2214 unless otherwise stipulated or ordered.

-A stipulation of adjournment may be filed electronically or in the Motion Support Office prior to the first appearance.
-The stipulation must be signed by all parties.
-Hard copies of the stipulation must be submitted to Motion Support or to the part at least three (3) business days prior to the first appearance.
-Otherwise, one party must appear at the calendar call with the signed stipulation.
-Stipulations of adjournment will not be accepted by facsimile.
-Stipulations of adjournment must be accompanied by a briefing stip.
+A stipulation of adjournment may be filed, signed by all parties, at least three (3) business days prior to the first appearance.
+Stipulations of adjournment must be accompanied by a briefing stipulation.
 All answering papers must be submitted at least five (5) business days prior to the return date.

 After the first adjournment, consent of the Court is required.

 Pursuant to Uniform Rule § 202.27, the Court has discretion in addressing a calendar default.
-When appropriate, among other possible sanctions, an action might be dismissed, or judgment entered, for the failure of a party to appear on the return date.
-Further, a motion might be denied upon the failure of a movant to appear on the return date.
-Vacatur of the Court’s order would then require both a reasonable excuse for the nonappearance and a showing of merit.
+When appropriate, among other possible sanctions, an action might be dismissed, or judgment entered, for the failure of a party to appear.
+Further, a motion might be denied upon failure of a movant to appear.
+Vacatur of the Court’s order would then require both a reasonable excuse for the non-appearance and a showing of merit.